teju2028/cognodb-graph-benchmark/README.md

 These results represent the specific CognoDB Cloud configuration and workloads tested in this experiment.
 They should not be interpreted as universal performance characteristics.
+## Results Analysis

+Detailed interpretation of the results is available in:

+`results/analysis.md`

+The complete benchmark report is available in:

+`REPORT.md`